Magnetic helicity: Current helicity

 where ${\mathbf J} = \nabla \times {\mathbf B}$ is the current density.
-Unlike magnetic helicity, current helicity is not an ideal invariant.
-It is not conserved even when the electrical resistivity is zero.
+Unlike magnetic helicity, current helicity is not an ideal invariant (it is not conserved even when the electrical resistivity is zero).

 Gauge considerations

-Magnetic helicity is a gauge-dependent quantity, because $\mathbf A$ can be redefined by adding a gradient to it, a change of gauge.
+Magnetic helicity is a gauge-dependent quantity, because $\mathbf A$ can be redefined by adding a gradient to it (gauge choosing).
 However, for perfectly conducting boundaries or periodic systems without a net magnetic flux, the magnetic helicity contained in the whole domain is gauge invariant, that is, independent of the gauge choice.
-A gauge-invariant relative helicity has been defined for volumes with nonzero magnetic flux on their boundary surfaces.
+A gauge-invariant relative helicity has been defined for volumes with non-zero magnetic flux on their boundary surfaces.

 Topological interpretation

-The term helicity reflects that the trajectory of a fluid particle in a fluid with velocity $\boldsymbol v$ and vorticity $\boldsymbol{\omega}=\nabla \times \boldsymbol{v}$ forms a helix in regions where the kinetic helicity $\textstyle H^K=\int \mathbf v \cdot \boldsymbol{\omega} dV \neq 0$.
-When $\textstyle H^K > 0$, the resulting helix is right-handed.
-When $\textstyle H^K < 0$ it is left-handed.
-This behavior is closely analogous to that of magnetic field lines.
+The name "helicity" is because the trajectory of a fluid particle in a fluid with velocity $\boldsymbol v$ and vorticity $\boldsymbol{\omega}=\nabla \times \boldsymbol{v}$ forms a helix in regions where the kinetic helicity $\textstyle H^K=\int \mathbf v \cdot \boldsymbol{\omega} dV \neq 0$.
+When $\textstyle H^K > 0$, the resulting helix is right-handed and when $\textstyle H^K < 0$ it is left-handed.
+This behavior is very similar to that found concerning magnetic field lines.

 Regions where magnetic helicity is not zero can also contain other sorts of magnetic structures, such as helical magnetic field lines.
 Magnetic helicity is a continuous generalization of the topological concept of linking number to the differential quantities required to describe the magnetic field.
 Where linking numbers describe how many times curves are interlinked, magnetic helicity describes how many magnetic field lines are interlinked.

 Examples of curves with varying values of writhe and twist.
 Magnetic helicity measures the sum of these two quantities for magnetic field lines.
 The sum is conserved under all transformations where curves are not cut or joined.

 Magnetic helicity is proportional to the sum of the topological quantities twist and writhe for magnetic field lines.
 The twist is the rotation of the flux tube around its axis, and writhe is the rotation of the flux tube axis itself.
-Topological transformations can change twist and writhe individually, but conserve their sum.
-As magnetic flux tubes, collections of closed magnetic field line loops, tend to avoid crossing in magnetohydrodynamic fluids, magnetic helicity is well conserved.
+Topological transformations can change twist and writhe numbers, but conserve their sum.
+As magnetic flux tubes (collections of closed magnetic field line loops) tend to resist crossing each other in magnetohydrodynamic fluids, magnetic helicity is very well-conserved.

-Magnetic helicity is closely related to fluid mechanical helicity, the corresponding quantity for fluid flow lines, and their dynamics are interlinked.
+As with many quantities in electromagnetism, magnetic helicity is closely related to fluid mechanical helicity, the corresponding quantity for fluid flow lines, and their dynamics are interlinked.

 Properties

 Ideal quadratic invariance

 In the late 1950s, Lodewijk Woltjer and Walter M. Elsässer discovered independently the ideal invariance of magnetic helicity, that is, its conservation when resistivity is zero.
-The following outlines Woltjer's proof for a closed system.
+Woltjer's proof, valid for a closed system, is repeated in the following: